A2Amir/Find-prime-numbers-by-various-threads/README.md

 ##### A multi-threaded C program to find prime numbers between two ranges and the time it takes the program to run.

 * Step 1.Use the Atom editor to save the C source code on your laptop.
+Change the variables below in the code to what you want.

+                         NUM1    0
+                         NUM2    15
+                         NUMOFTHREADS    8

 * Step 2.Compile the program.
 Type the command

             gcc -g -o prime prime.c -lpthread